-The AV Integrator must allow for movement of equipment by up to 2m without additional cost.
+The AV Integrator must allow a cable loom / additional cable for movement of equipment by up to 2m at any terminated point, without additional cost.

 3.19.3.
 Adjust & Clean

 During installation, equipment shall be:

 - a) Aligned vertically or horizontally, where practical, with ceiling and room features.

 - b) Positioned symmetrically where appropriate in relation to room features.
 This includes:

 - 1. Air grilles

 - 2. Ceiling tiles and beams

 - 3. Other services in close proximity.